-- a.
-Vocationally registered doctors are expected to continue to maintain, develop, update and enhance their knowledge, skills and performance so that they are equipped to deliver safe and appropriate care throughout their working lives. - b.
-The requirement to comply with recertification programme requirements applies both to vocationally registered doctors practising full-time and those practising part-time.
-Doctors are asked, when applying for their annual practising certificate whether they are complying with recertification programme requirements and doctors' responses are subject to audit. - c.
-Training providers play an important role in assisting Council to implement recertification programmes by setting and providing practice-relevant recertification programme options and providing a recertification programme(s) that is available to all in their vocational scope of practice(s), including those who are not fellows. - d.
-The recertification phase of medical education is mainly self-directed and involves practice-based learning activities rather than supervised training.
-The training provider therefore requires regular participation in a range of educational activities to meet self-assessed learning needs based on the intended scopes of practice of vocationally registered doctors and, where possible, on practice data.
-These activities include: practice-based reflective elements that may include clinical audit, peer-review, multi-source feedback or performance appraisal; continuing medical education activities, such as courses, conferences and online learning; other scholarly activities such as teaching, assessment and research; and activities that contribute to cultural competence, and doctor health and wellbeing.
+- Vocationally-registered doctors are expected to continue to maintain and develop their knowledge, skills and performance so that they are equipped to deliver safe and appropriate care throughout their working lives. - b.
+Compliance with recertification programme requirements applies to both vocationally-registered doctors practising full-time and those practising part-time.
+Doctors are asked, when applying for their annual practising certificate whether they are complying with recertification programme requirements and doctors' responses may be audited. - c.
+Training providers play an important role in assisting the Medical Council of New Zealand to implement recertification programmes by setting and providing practice-relevant recertification programme options and providing a recertification programme(s) that is available to all in their vocational scope of practice(s), including those who are not fellows. - d.
+The recertification phase of medical education is mainly self-directed and involves practice-based learning activities rather than supervised training. - e.
+The intent of an annual structured conversation is to provide time for the doctor to reflect on their development needs, their goals for learning, professional activities and their intentions for the next year.
+Doctors are encouraged to use the information they have obtained undertaking activities across the three types of CPD to inform this conversation.
+It provides an opportunity to receive constructive feedback and share best practice.
+It may also give doctors the opportunity to reflect upon their current role, self-care and any health and wellbeing issues so they are able to adjust their practice accordingly, set performance targets for the future and consider long-terms career aspirations.